simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text.md

 Class implementation for an SVG text.

-## `SVGText` class docstring
+## `SvgText` class docstring

 The class for an SVG text.<hr>

 **[Notes]**

- ・SVGText's y-coordinate zero-position starts at the bottom of a text.
+ ・SvgText's y-coordinate zero-position starts at the bottom of a text.
 So if you set y=0, a text becomes almost invisible.<hr>

 **[Examples]**